yag-im/ports/docs/runners.md

 ## wine

-    .wine - wine bottle with win and app deps if any.
-Contains drive_c folder.
+    .wine - wine bottle with win and app deps (if any).
+Also contains a `drive_c` folder.
     D - app folder mounted as D:
-        - usually contains only a single 'app' folder E - CD1 folder mounted as E: (optional)
+        - usually contains only a single 'APP' folder with app release data E - CD1 folder mounted as E: (optional)
     F - CD2 folder mounted as F: (optional) run.sh